w121211/conote/README.md

 How to resize gke boot disk?

-- TLDR, add another node pool (and set boot disk size) and delete the current
+Add another node pool (and set boot disk size) and delete the current

-### Postgresql install, dump, restore
+## Postgresql

 See: